mpeeples2008/ArchNetSci/_book/01-data.md

 “working_directory/data” not “working_directory/data/data”).</p>
 </div>

-When you close R you will see a dialog that asks if you want to save your workspace image.
+When you close R you will see a dialog that asks if you want to save your work space image.
 If you do this and provide a name, you can reopen the .RData file at a later time and pick up exactly where your previous session left off.

 If you are new to the R environment and file structures, we suggest you review the [Getting Started with R](#GettingStarted) section for more information.